-Now that you know how long withdrawal from alcohol lasts, let’s move onto how to safely start and endure this process.
+Now that you know how long withdrawal from alcohol lasts, let’s move on to how to safely start and endure this process.
 The goals of any treatment program are to monitor the patient, determine the severity of their withdrawal symptoms and provide them with medications to manage their symptoms.

 For example, when discussing delirium tremens in the section above, this loss of consciousness would be prevented with an anti-seizure drug during treatment.
 Other medications that may be used during detox are beta-blockers to slow the heart rate and reduce tremors, and benzodiazepines to reduce anxiety withdrawal symptoms.

 Below are some options that are available to those struggling with drinking problems.
-Be sure to ask each treatment program you consider about the types of medications they use to manage alcohol withdrawal symptoms.
+Be sure to ask each treatment program you consider the types of medications they use to manage alcohol withdrawal symptoms.

 Inpatient Treatment.
 Inpatient treatment programs are highly recommended because they offer a safe, medically supervised environment for people struggling with alcohol addiction.
-A full continuum of care can be offered as well, including detox, counseling and continuing care.
+A full continuum of care can be offered as well, including detox, counseling, and continuing care.

 Outpatient Treatment.
 Outpatient treatment programs allow patients to continue their daily responsibilities while receiving treatment.
 Though all drinking problems are serious, outpatient rehab tends to be best for those with less severe issues, such as functional alcoholics.

 Counseling.
-Counseling comes in many forms: individual, family and group.
+Counseling comes in many forms: individual, family, and group.
 Alcohol rehab counselors are available to help patients through withdrawal symptoms and teach recovering alcoholics the life skills needed to live a life of sobriety.

 Support Groups.
 Support groups like Alcoholics Anonymous (AA) and Al-Anon are excellent sources of support and information in early recovery.
 Members can discuss challenges and share their treatment goals with others in recovery.